petrikemppainen/LDna/vignettes/LDna_advanced.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11.png)

 At first, the above seems strange as for *OC 90_0.47* only the focal cluster is shown (all vertices are colored red) in contrast to *OC 148_0.39* (note also that *OC 148_0.39* is blue as it is technically a *COC*).
-But when we then look at the networks after merger (below) we can see that indeed *90_0.47* does not merge with any cluster(s) but instead with two separate loci.
+When networks are plotted after merger (below) we can see that indeed *90_0.47* does not merge with any cluster(s) but instead with two separate loci.
 Although *90_0.47* only merges with two loci, there is a large difference in the pairwise LD values between them and the remaining loci, thus giving this cluster a relatively high $\lambda$-value.
-This is indicated by the large difference in LD threshold values when OC *90_0.47* firstly appears (0.47) compared to when it merges with the two loci (0.43).
+This is indicated by the large difference in LD threshold values when *OC 90_0.47* firstly appears (0.47) compared to when it merges with the two loci (0.43).
 Which one(s) of the two *OCs* do you then keep?.
 This question cannot fully be answered until some downstream analyses of both clusters have been performed.
-In our case I can report that all loci in *OC 148_0.39* map to the same inverted region and thus `phi=4` makes the most sense.
+In this case we know that all loci in *OC 148_0.39* map to the same inverted region and thus `phi=4` makes the most sense.

 ```r
 par(mfcol = c(1, 2))